T. T. Sreekumar: Writings

 Sreekumar is a prolific writer in both English and Malayalam.
 His books in Malayalam cover a wide range of topics, including postmodernism, history, modernity, and sociopolitical critiques.
 He is also the author of several works in English, including ICTs and Development in India: Perspectives on the Rural Network Society and Urban Process in Kerala: 1900–1981.
 His regular columns in Madhyamam provide critical perspectives on the sociopolitical environment in Kerala.

 Awards

-In 2020, Sreekumar received the C. B. Kumar Endowment Award from the Kerala Sahitya Academy for his book Vayanayum Prathirodhavum (Reading and Resistance).
+In 2020, Sreekumar received the C. B. Kumar Endowment Award from the Kerala Sahitya Academy for his book Vayanayum Prathirodhavum (Reading and Resistance). in 2025, he received the Dr. C.P.
+Menon Award instituted by the C. P. Menon Trust for his book Navothana Charithra Darshanam (The Historical Philosophy of Renaissance).
+In 2026, he was awarded the 13th Kerala Sahityotsav Award.